copilot-extensions/function-calling-extension/README.md

 # Function Calling Extensions Sample

 > [!NOTE]
-> Copilot Extensions are in public beta and may be subject to change
+> Copilot Extensions are in public beta and may be subject to change.
-> All users with a GitHub Copilot Individual subscription or higher can use Copilot Extensions

 ## Description
 This project is a Go application that demonstrates how to use function calling in a GitHub Copilot Extension.